 I wrote about the Unlimited Express Pass, which can be quite costly if purchased separately.
 If you are a guest at one of these three on-site resorts, your room rate includes a free Universal Express Unlimited pass.

 This Express pass is worth it if you hate long wait, especially during the peak season.
 The math might actually work out to stay at an on-site property than to buy the pass separately.

 6. Comfortable Room

 The room is clean and comfortable, and the bathroom is way larger than I expected.
-We asked for a extra bed, and check-in clerk also waived the fee for us.
+We requested a rollaway bed, and the check-in clerk even waived the fee for us.

 7. A Taste of Portofino, Italy